AsharibAli/prompting-quizzes/README.md

 # 50-Question AI Quiz Challenge

 Welcome to the **50-Question AI Quiz Challenge**!
 Test your prompt engineering, AI, and large language model skills with our interactive quiz.
-Designed for enthusiasts and professionals alike, this quiz offers a blend of challenges to sharpen your understanding and application of AI technologies.
+Designed for enthusiasts and professionals alike, this quiz offers a blend of challenges to sharpen your understanding and application of AI technologies..

 ## Table of Contents
 - [Learn Prompt Engineering by Roadmap.sh](https://roadmap.sh/prompt-engineering)